Why is my GPS position wrong?

 What does the software do to work around these limitations?

-When Clean Smarts checks to see whether a user is on-site, the software considers the accuracy of the reading.
+When Clean Smarts checks to see whether a user is on-site, the software receives the accuracy of the reading from the device.
 If the distance to the location is within the estimated accuracy, the user is allowed to check in.